 I’ve honestly never really felt the need to travel much within the UK, but that has all changed after a weekend in The Lakes.
 I don’t know about you, but i’ve always thought of England as pretty dull – probably because I live here, and it seems fairly unexciting in comparison to jetting off somewhere exotic with palm trees and white sands as far as the eye can see.
-Saying that: England is fucking beautiful.
+Saying that: England is bloody beautiful.
 Like, really beautiful.

 After a crazy-long drive up from Surrey (7 1/2 hours to be exact), and a somewhat hair-raising drive along single-track roads, we arrived to a charming Airbnb with incredible views across the Little Langdale Valley – complete with chickens and sheep owned by our lovely hosts.
 The place couldn’t have been more relaxing, or more quiet; it really felt like we were in the middle of nowhere, which I love.
 Give me trees and mountains over the London Underground any day.